jamwaffles/jamwaffles.github.io/_drafts/elm-counting-occurrences.md

 > foldr : (a -> b -> b) -> b -> List a -> b
 > ```
 >
-> This is frustratingly obtuse for a beginnger (or at least was for me), so let's rename the variables to make it a bit clearer:
+> This is frustratingly obtuse for a beginner (or at least was for me), so let's rename the variables to make it a bit clearer:
 >
 > ```haskell
 > foldr : (item -> carry -> carry result) -> initialValue -> inputList -> returnType
 > ```
 >
 The example in the docs is `foldr (+) 0 [1,2,3] == 6`.
 I found this pretty confusing, although it's wonderfully concise.
-Rewritten in longer form, it's a > bit more understandable for the purpose of more complex use:
+Rewritten in longer form, it's a bit more understandable:
 >
 > ```haskell
 > foldr (\item carry -> carry + item) 0 [1,2,3] == 6